jddixon/hamt_go/doc/index.md

 # hamt_go

-Go implementation of the HAMT data structure.
+A Go implementation of the HAMT data structure.

 A Hash Array Mapped Trie ([HAMT][bagwell2001]) provides fast and memory-efficient access to large amounts of data held